• Skip to main content

 “Consumers tend to act emotionally, and part of the planner’s value proposition is to provide cold, emotionless guidance during challenging investment market environments.”

-- “My professional experience and academic background in finance makes me better and more qualified.”
+• “My professional experience and academic background in finance makes me better and more qualified.”

 For the record, I am not sold on either of these responses.
 Sure, the ability to remain calm and communicate during periods of extreme volatility is a virtue, but I have seen plenty of planners and investment advisers panic and make bad decisions during such times as well.
 I definitely do believe that academic background and experience are important and that financial planning encompasses a wide knowledge base.
 At the same time, I don’t think financial planning is rocket science either.
 I do not believe you need a PhD in finance to be a great financial planner, and, as a practical matter, most of the zillions of little rules and strategies I have picked up over the years can indeed be found on the Internet.

 So why should anyone hire a financial planner?
 My response is that, while all information may be at your fingertips, you, the consumer, do not know what you do not know.
-While any individual consumer may be well read and knowledgeable, he/she/they typically only has experience in a single set of financial circumstances – their own.
+While any individual consumer may be well read and knowledgeable, he/she/they typically only have experience in a single set of financial circumstances – their own.
 In contrast, an experienced financial planner has reviewed scores of consumer financial circumstances and learns new concepts and rules from each of them that may be applied to future clients as well.

 To illustrate this by example, here are few real-life examples of simple pieces of advice that we have given that even the most sophisticated and well-read clients have overlooked.